contagon/handbook/handbook/3-priesthood-principles.md

 Each ordinance allows individuals to receive rich spiritual blessings.
 The Lord revealed, “In the ordinances [of the priesthood], the power of godliness is manifest” ([Doctrine and Covenants 84:20]).
 Ordinances of salvation and exaltation are essential for eternal life.
 For more information, see [18.1].

 Living individuals receive the ordinances of salvation and exaltation for themselves.
 Where possible, they then return to the temple to perform these ordinances vicariously for those who have died.
-For more information about performing ordinances for the dead, see [chapter 28].
+For more information about performing ordinances for the deceased, see [chapter 28].

 ## 3.6 The Priesthood and the Home